 - up to six co-opted members

 Committee members are elected by the membership before the AGM and meet regularly to determine general policy and to discuss operational issues.
 Any member can nominate themselves, or another member, to become a Committee member.

 Subcommittees with responsibilities for Education, Publications and Research report to the UKSG Committee.
 Self-nominations are welcomed.

 UKSG's journal, Insights, is supported by an international Editorial Board.

-The UKSG employs a full-time Business Manager, a part-time Administrator, a part-time Publications Associate and a part-time Digital Communications Associate, and contracts the services of a part-time Marketing Associate.
+UKSG employs an Executive Director, a full-time Business Manager, a part-time Administrator, a part-time Publications Associate and a part-time Digital Communications Associate, and contracts the services of a part-time Marketing Associate.